Last update: version 1.3.0 – August 2025)

 Use Jukehead to:

-– Manage records collection
+– manage record collection

 – Discogs search & info

-– Assign to a jukebox
+– assign records to a jukebox

-– export (wish) lists
+– print and export lists

 Installation Windows